 PROLOGUE

-“Xiexie,” Whittaker rasped, resisting another coughing fit as one of the small operating room’s automated MedTechs placed a mask over his bony face; arthritic fingers holding the rounded rubber edges of the non-rebreather against his vein-mottled skin as the broadly humanoid robot pulled its elastic drawstrings tight with synthskin covered grippers.
-The old man gulped in a lungful of moist, oxygen rich air; then another; blue lips relaxing into a half-smile under the transparent plastic protuberance.
+“Xiexie,” Whittaker rasped, resisting another coughing fit as one of the operating room’s automated MedTechs placed a mask over his bony face, arthritic fingers holding the rounded edges of the non-rebreather against his vein-mottled skin while the broadly humanoid robot pulled its elastic drawstrings tight.
+The old man gulped in a lungful of moist, oxygen rich air, then another; blue lips relaxing into a rictus grin under the transparent plastic protuberance.

-But Daran Whittaker was a man who beat the odds — not succumbed to them.
-With dogged, hate-fuelled determination, he shed the arrogant, privileged persona of an all-powerful executive, along with stone after stone in weight… and watched, listened, learned.
-He took his beatings with mental notes on who would eventually suffer, and slowly insinuated himself among the camp’s movers and shakers.
+But Daran Whittaker was a man who beat the odds — not succumbed to them; and with dogged, hate-fuelled determination he shed the arrogant, privileged persona of an all-powerful executive, along with kilo after kilo in weight while he watched, listened, learned.
+He took every beating with mental notes on who would eventually suffer, and slowly, methodically, insinuated himself among the labour camp’s movers and shakers.

 Within five years, Grandpa, or Bobo as the Uyghur and Uzbek prisoners pronounced it, had a senior guard on the payroll and five separate smuggling operations satisfying supply and demand both inside and outside the prison’s walls.

-Life was on the up again, and as Whittaker formed alliances with petty warlords and gangbosses throughout central Asia from the increasingly loose confines of a very well-appointed cell, he turned his thoughts back to revenge… and the first step on that journey was the acquisition of one of the chipsets Ido Maas had stolen from him — he needed to leave his deteriorating body if he was going to fulfil his manifest destiny.
+Life was on the up again, and as Whittaker formed alliances with petty warlords and gangbosses throughout central Asia from the increasingly loose confines of a very well-appointed cell, he turned his thoughts back to revenge… and the first, now pressing, step on that journey was the acquisition of one of the chipsets Ido Maas had stolen from him.
+His body was rapidly deteriorating, and if he was going to fulfil his manifest destiny, it was time to leave it behind.

-Then the world once again went to hell in a hand-basket.
 Nova proclaimed itself the sole governing authority for North America, and like a naked flame to dry tinder, war erupted across the planet.
 Overnight, corpocracy was born.
-Giants of business and commerce turned on their civilian governments, destroying any and all armed resistance before switching attention to each other.
-Hell-bent on grabbing as much economic and political power as possible before the carnage ended.
+Giants of business and commerce turned on their civilian governments, destroying all organised resistance before switching attention to each other — hell-bent on grabbing as much economic and political power as possible before the carnage ended.

-Only the thirty-one countries of the Eastern Alliance managed to stay neutral; an attempt on Mongolia’s borders by Supreme Soviet during the first year of the war demonstrating both the speed and resolve with which their treaty of mutual assistance would be enacted.
-That single incident dissuaded even the most militarised polycorps from pursuing further acts of aggression towards the mineral rich block of allies.
+Subsequently referred to as the Fiduciary Wars by the corpos and World War Three by everyone else, only the thirty-one countries of the Eastern Alliance managed to stay neutral; an early attempt on Mongolia’s northern borders by Supreme Soviet demonstrating both the speed and resolve with which their treaty of mutual assistance would be enacted.

-Three years of all-out warfare eventually settled down to the normality of sporadic spats between neighbours.
-By then, over one hundred countries had fallen to corporate control — including all those previously referred to as the West.
-In their place, just as Whittaker had once prophesied, twelve governing polycorps had risen to prominence, and the old visionary hated every one of them … especially Ido fucking Maas’s Nova.
-He’d thought the wily old East Asian was a friend, an ally.
-But Maas had double crossed Whittaker; double crossed him and stolen his MindMerge technology.
+By the time the Council of Polycorporate Presidents declared an era of peace and prosperity lay ahead, over ninety-six million people had died and one hundred countries fallen to corporate control — including all those previously referred to as the West.
+In their place, just as Whittaker had once prophesied, eleven governing polycorps had risen to prominence, and the old visionary hated every one of them … especially Ido fucking Maas’s Nova.
+He’d thought the wily East Asian was a friend, an ally.
+But Maas had double crossed the once supremely powerful old executive; double crossed him and stolen his MindMerge technology.

 “Better?”
 Daemon asked through the MedTech’s audio output.